Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Numerical simulations

-with the constant speed of sound $c_\mathrm{s}=1$.
+The gas is initialized with constant density $\rho_\mathrm{gas} = 1$ and with all velocity components $v_i =0$.
+The speed of sound $c_\mathrm{s}=1$.
 To generate a turbulent velocity spectrum for the gas, we use the FFT turbulence driver module of \texttt{ATHENA++}, which continually feeds energy into the domain at the largest scales by adding large scale velocity perturbations to the flow.
 The scale of these perturbations is controlled by the parameters $k_\mathrm{min}$ and $k_\mathrm{max}$, denoting the smallest and largest wavenumber to be perturbed.
-(Here wavenumber is defined as $k=1/\lambda$, without a factor of $2\pi$ in front).
-Unless otherwise specified, we use $k_\mathrm{min}=1$ and $k_\mathrm{max}=5$ with simulation box size $L_x=L_y=L_z=1$, which allows the turbulent energy spectrum to develop naturally into a Kolmogorov type spectrum, where numerical dissipation occurs near the Nyquist frequency.
-We exclude data from an initial transient state from our ML dataset.
+(Here wavenumber is defined as $k=1/\lambda$, without a factor of $2\pi$).
+Unless otherwise specified, we use $k_\mathrm{min}=1$ and $k_\mathrm{max}=5$ with simulation box size $L_x=L_y=L_z=1$, which allows the turbulent energy spectrum to develop naturally into a \revTwoEdit{Kolmogorov-like spectrum, with numerical dissipation occurring near the Nyquist frequency.
+We note that, due to the limited numerical resolution of the training simulations, the obtained energy spectrum of the turbulence is not a standard Kolmogorov type spectrum.} We exclude data from an initial transient state from our ML dataset.
 The amount of energy injected per perturbation interval (which we set to be equal to one simulation time-step) is given by the energy injection rate $\epsilon_\mathrm{inj}$ and is set to $\epsilon_\mathrm{inj} = 0.005$ (except where specified).
 The RMS gas velocity calculated from the simulation is $v_{g}^\text{rms} \approx 0.104$, which is $\approx 10\%$ the speed of sound.
-The turbulence, although computed with a compressible code, is thus for practical purposes almost incompressible.
-As we are investigating subsonic turbulence, we enforce solenoidal turbubulence driving by suppressing the compressive component of the velocity perturbation.
+The turbulence, although computed with a compressible code, is thus, for practical purposes, almost incompressible.
+As we are investigating subsonic turbulence, we enforce solenoidal turbulence driving by suppressing the compressive component of the velocity perturbation.